flpfar/freecodecamp-articles-scraper/README.md

 - To change the number of results filtered, change the argument value when calling methods from Filter class.
 If there is no second argument, it returns all results.

 ### User Interface
 - After runing the application, choose one of the options displayed in the panel.
-It loops until 'Exit' option is taken.
+The options will be displayed until 'Exit' option is taken.

    ```
     [=====================( Options Available )======================]